s95s14236/meeting-react/README.md

 # Meeting Chat

-This React app is based on WebRTC and Socket.IO, which provides the video call, screen sharing, chatroom features.
+This one by one meeting app is based on WebRTC and Socket.IO, which provides the video call, screen sharing, chatroom features.

 ## Demo link
 Access site at [meeting-chat](https://meeting-chat.netlify.app/)